Tribute Community Service Corporate Award Honoree – Carrie Young

 Senior Director, Corporate Operations Services, Salt River Project

 Carrie grew up in Memphis, Tennessee.
 She is the oldest of six children.
 Growing up in Memphis definitely impacted her dreams, hopes and desire to serve.
 Carrie got her fist exposure to community service when she joined her grandfather in taking food from his restaurant to homeless shelters and when she witnessed her mom marching with friends to support sanitation workers when they went on strike for higher pay and safe working conditions.
 These events spurred her pursuit to serve others and resulted in her joining the United States Air Force in 1981.
 Carrie served 20 years in the Air Force, on three continents, where she led operations support groups.
-The Air Force provided her with a broader framework for the values that continue to serve her today: “Integrity First, Service before self, and Excellence in all you do”.

 As executive sponsor of SRP’s Veterans employee interest group (SRPVETS), Under Carrie’s leadership, SRP earned the 2017 Secretary of Defense Employer Support Freedom Award, the Department of Defense’s highest employer recognition award given by the U.S. Government to employers for support of their employees who serve in the Guard and Reserve.